SimmonsRitchie/flask-react-app/readme.md

 ### Deploy to Heroku - Subsequent

-For subsequent deployments to Heroku, make sure you're on the master branch then run:
+For subsequent deployments to Heroku, make sure you're on your master branch then run:

 ```npm run deploy```